dabrowskif/typed-routes/README.md

 ## TODO

+### A LOT :)

-In the development roadmap for the Typed Route Generator, the following features are planned (and many, many more :) ):
+The following features are planned (and many, many more ):

 1. **More Frameworks Support**

-   - Extend support to additional front-end frameworks, enhancing the tool's versatility across different development environments.

-2. **Custom Strategy Provider**

-   - Implement functionality to allow users to define custom strategies for route generation.
-This feature aims to provide greater flexibility and adaptability to specific project requirements.
+2. **CLI Enhancements**

+   - Current CLI usage experience is not be the most satisfying thing I can dream of.
+Improving it will ensure easiness and well documented integrations for upcoming features.

 3. **Type-Only Route Definitions**